Singapore charges visitors for coronavirus treatment after imported Indonesian cases

-SINGAPORE, March 10 (Reuters) - Singapore has started charging visitors for coronavirus treatment, the city-state said as it reported three new imported infections, two of which involved Indonesians.
+SINGAPORE (Reuters) - Singapore has started charging visitors for coronavirus treatment, the city-state said as it reported new imported infections involving people who had traveled from neighboring Indonesia.

 Indonesia, the world’s fourth-most populous country, reported its first virus case earlier this month and officially has just 19 infections compared to 160 in Singapore.
-Disease experts have questioned how many cases go undiagnosed in Indonesia.
+Disease experts have questioned how many cases could be going undiagnosed in Indonesia.

-Singapore’s new measures announced late Monday came into effect on March 7, when authorities said two symptomatic Indonesian travellers arrived in Singapore.

 Both had reported coronavirus symptoms in Indonesia before arriving in Singapore.
 One had previously sought treatment at a hospital in Indonesia’s capital Jakarta.